liamcripwell/plan_simp/README.md

 ```

 ## Pretrained models
-We provide pretrained models for the components of our contextual planning system "PG_Dyn" on [HuggingFace](https://huggingface.co/liamcripwell).
+We provide pretrained models for the components of our contextual planning system `PG_Dyn` on [HuggingFace](https://huggingface.co/liamcripwell).

 These can be loaded within Python as follows:
 ```python